leeyuchang/leeyuchang.github.io/README.md

 This is vanilla script with ES6+ <br>
 I came across probleams such as  <br>
   'javaScript #fetch pre-flight blocking'  <br>
-  'http https mixed content blocking '. <br>
+  'Github pages http https mixed content blocking '. <br>
   'module access blocking on Java 9 above' <br>
 It was a good chance to learn the solution of the probleams. <br>